 Not too far away, lies the enchanting allure of Goa’s Latin Quarters.
 Its rich Portuguese heritage is just waiting to charm you.
 Be captivated by the vibrant colours and inviting streets of this historical gem.
 Embrace the extraordinary as you stroll through the cobbled pathways, feeling the echoes of a bygone era whispering in your ear.

-The beautifully preserved colourful Portuguese-style mansions have an ambiance of a quaint European town.
+The beautifully preserved colourful Portuguese-style mansions have the ambiance of a quaint European village.
 Further down on the street are the famous colourful steps found in many postcards.
 A great photo spot, sit here and imagine the times gone by.
 You can also find umpteen upmarket cafes and restaurants around to replenish your energy levels.